abdulbasitha/BLOOD-BANK-APP/README.md

 6. Select API folder and setup It in a webserver or localhost and cerate a dabase import database.sql into phpmyadmin

+7. upload the api files to server (api files are in API folder)